Douglas J. Sorocco

 He coauthored IP Memes, an intellectual property newsletter, with J. Matthew Buchanan and Stephen Nipper of the Boise law firm, Dykas, Shaver & Nipper.

-Doug recently served as the Chairman of the Board of Directors of the Spina Bifida Association of America (2004-07).
+Doug served as the Chairman of the Board of Directors of the Spina Bifida Association of America (2004-07).
 He also served on the Board of Directors for both the International Federation for Spina Bifida and Hydrocephalus as well as Big Brothers Big Sisters of Oklahoma City.
 He was recently the Oklahoma Chairman of the Licensing Executives Society.
-Locally, Doug currently serves on the Board of Directors for Oklahoma City's Film Row District, Creative Oklahoma, and the Canterbury Choral Society.
+Locally, Doug currently serves on the Boards of Directors for Oklahoma City's Film Row District, Creative Oklahoma, the Canterbury Choral Society, OHM Space, and Oklahoma Visual Arts Coalition.

 - Restoration and renovation of historical homes